 Oregon Abroad: Coastal Environments, Winter 2025

-Open to all majors!
+Applications are still open and all majors are welcome to apply!
 Study and immerse yourself in coastal & marine studies while living at the Oregon Coast!
 See below for FAQ, detailed info on courses, logistics, how to apply, and more.

 Spend a winter term at the coast, immersing yourself in life along Oregon’s rocky shores, exploring tidepools or estuarine environments.
 The Oregon Abroad: Coastal Environments is a new, interdisciplinary program for undergraduates that uses UO’s marine station (Oregon Institute of Marine Biology) in Coos Bay, OR, as a base to learn about coastal environmental issues, receive hands-on instruction in data collection and analysis, improve your science communication skills, and more!
 This program is open to all majors and we encourage you to talk to your academic advisors about how the courses can satisfy specific requirements.